Brilliant home highlight kits to create naturally sunkissed tones at home

 How to pick the right home highlight kits for you

-- Natural color: It's a good idea not to stray too far from your base color when coloring at home and most of the best home highlight kits are for blonde or light brunette hair only.
+• Your natural hair colour: It's a good idea not to stray too far from your base colour when colouring at home and most of the best home highlight kits are for blonde or light brunette hair only.
 Those with very dark or black hair will know that nothing does the job except bleach, which is best in the hands of the pros.
-Instead, you could consider creating a statement 'money piece' (contrasting strands around the face) or adding warm or cool tones over the top of your natural color for a light-reflecting look.
+Instead, you could consider creating a statement 'money piece' (contrasting strands around the face) or adding a warm or cool glaze over the top of your natural colour for a light-reflecting look.

-- Type of highlights: There are different types of looks to consider here—with traditional highlights, a money piece, balayage, and ombré the most popular—only a few brands offer a specialized highlighting kit, some are created with ombre or balayage in mind and modern box dyes can be used to create highlight-like multi-tonal shades within your hair.
+• Type of highlights: There are different types of looks to consider, with traditional highlights, a money piece, balayage, and ombré the most popular.
+Only a few brands offer a specialized highlighting kit, while some are created with ombré or balayage in mind.

-- Hair health: If there's one thing we all want, it's hair health.
-If your hair is on the fragile side, “use something ammonia-free and low peroxide,” advises Francesca Dixon, colour director at Hari’s Salon.
-“Ammonia-free has less chemicals so is less likely to cause as much breakage and low peroxide allows for a longer lift,” continues Dixon.
-All-over reflective glazes or color-enhancing masks that focus on condition are good alternatives.
+• Your hair's health: If there's one thing we all want, it's healthy hair.
+If yours is on the fragile side, “use something ammonia-free and low peroxide,” advises Francesca Dixon, colour director at Hari’s Salon.
+“Ammonia-free dye has fewer chemicals, so is less likely to cause as much breakage, and low peroxide allows for a longer lift."
+All-over reflective glazes or colour-enhancing masks that prioritise the hair's condition are good alternatives.

-- Semi-permanent vs permanent: “Many clients are keen to experiment with semi-permanent color as it allows you to try different shades without the commitment of a permanent color,” says Sam Acott, master colourist at Josh Wood.
-Unlike permanent hair dye, semi-permanent is non-damaging and doesn’t contain ammonia or peroxide.
-“It’s worth noting, however, that semi-permanent color adds tone, color and shine—but is unable to lift hair lighter,” adds Acott.
+• Semi-permanent vs permanent: “Many clients are keen to experiment with semi-permanent colour as it allows you to try different shades without the commitment of a permanent colour,” says Sam Acott, master colourist at Josh Wood.
+Unlike permanent hair dye, semi-permanent doesn’t contain ammonia or peroxide and won't damage the hair.
+“It’s worth noting, however, that semi-permanent colour adds tone, colour and shine—but is unable to lift hair lighter,” adds Acott.
 So, if your hair is naturally dark and you want highlights, a permanent product will work best.

 Ready to get inspired?
 Once you've narrowed down the home highlight kits that are best for your needs, skip to our home highlighting FAQ to find out exactly what you need in your kit and the method to use for a seamless process from start to finish.